Skip to content

 How-to: apply

-crm apply -f spec.yaml stands up a whole custom table — publisher, solution, entity, columns, option sets, relationships, and views — from a single declarative spec.
-It orchestrates the existing metadata commands in dependency order (publisher → solution → entities → option sets → attributes → relationships → views), creating each with if_exists=skip and running PublishAllXml once at the end.
-Re-applying an unchanged spec is a no-op.
+crm apply -f spec.yaml stands up a whole custom table — publisher, solution, entity, columns, option sets, relationships, views, web resources, security roles, and plug-in assemblies with their types, steps, and images — from a single declarative spec.
+It orchestrates the existing metadata and plug-in commands in dependency order (publisher → solution → entities → option sets → attributes → relationships → views → web resources → security roles → plug-ins) and runs PublishAllXml once at the end — but only when a publishable component was created or updated.
+Security roles and plug-in components are not publishable customizations, so an apply that touches only those does not publish.

 See the CLI reference for the flags.